millim.no

 Actions let you abstract away often used commands and processes.
 It sounds great to instruct the computer to actions/checkout your code, actions/setup-node and then just run: npm run build.

 But what when some action doesn’t work, as in the case of this bug reported to actions/checkout?
-It was first reported in 2021, yet I struggled with it as late as in February 2024.
+It was first reported in 2021, yet I came across it as late as in February 2024.

 And what if you want to customise the action?
 What if you want to checkout another repository, another branch, or have other requirements specific for your project?
 It’s just a matter of finding the correct parameter, and the README is nicely written.
 But let me reiterate: If you want to checkout a branch you have to learn another incantation.
 At the same time you probably have the correct git command in your fingertips already.
 Are Actions actually worth it?